Skibfizz/StudyDrop.io/project/README.md

-# StudyMind - AI-Powered Learning Platform
+# StudyDrop - AI-Powered Learning Platform

-StudyMind is a modern learning platform that leverages AI to enhance your study experience.
+StudyDrop is a modern learning platform that leverages AI to enhance your study experience.
 Process YouTube lectures, generate flashcards, and improve your study materials with AI-powered tools.

 ## 🚀 Features